Alif Ailaan

 Alif Ailaan (الف اعلان) was a nonprofit organization working in the field of education in Pakistan from 2013 to 2018.
-Launched by a team of media and communications specialists, the program aimed to highlight education on priority basis in Pakistan and make the masses aware of the importance of education.
-It ran campaigns in print, on radio and television, and on social media for awareness of the masses about education.
-The program conducts seminars and surveys and publishes the highly cited district education rankings report.
+Launched by a team of media and communications specialists, the program aimed to prioritize education in Pakistan and raise awareness among the masses about the importance of education.

+It ran campaigns in print, on radio and television, and on social media for the awareness of the masses about education.
+The program conducts seminars and surveys and publishes the highly-cited district education rankings report.
 It also monitored the performance of parliamentarians in reforming education in their constituencies.

-Working in the four provinces of Pakistan as well as Azad Jammu and Kashmir, Gilgit-Baltistan and the formerly Federally Administered Tribal Areas, Alif Ailaan identified the weak spots in education through research and aimed to assist decision makers in creating and implementing better education policies.
+Working in the four provinces of Pakistan as well as Azad Kashmir, Gilgit-Baltistan, and the formerly Federally Administered Tribal Areas, Alif Ailaan identified the weak spots in education through research and aimed to assist decision makers in creating and implementing better education policies.

 Contributions

 Alif Ailaan addressed the educational crisis in Pakistan and suggested measures to reform the education landscape.
 Through their research and data compilation, they assisted decision makers to come up with.
 Funded by the United Kingdom's Department for International Development, the organization also provided grant support to civil society organisations working for educational reforms and fund research on issues related to education in Pakistan.